sabman/aicasts.com/016-differential-privacy.md

 | SUM(col2)   | ANON_SUM(col2, M/3)   |

 This is because we have **two** (`COUNT`, `SUM`) requested anonymous functions, and an additional **anonymous unique user count** required when we perform the rewrite.

-****
+---

 ### Bounding User Contribution

 Consider again our fruit-eating example.
-Suppose we want to *restrict the contribution of each person to the fruit-eaten counts* by `5`.
+Suppose we want to _restrict the contribution of each person to the fruit-eaten counts_ by `5`.
 So if a person has eaten more than `5` fruit, we want to count it as that they have eaten `5` fruit.
 To do this, add lower and upper bounds on the anonymous functions:

 | Original                                    | Replacement                                           |
 | ------------------------------------------- | ----------------------------------------------------- |